sassy-bulldog/.github/.github/CONTRIBUTING.md

 workflows must be implemented and managed centrally.
 These workflows ensure that code reviews, pull requests, and other critical processes are handled in a standardized manner.
-All workflows should be maintained through the `standardized-workflows` folder of the [.github](https://github.com/sassy-bulldog/.github) repository.
+All workflows should be maintained through the `repo-governance` folder of the [.github](https://github.com/sassy-bulldog/.github) repository.

 In general, there should be five workflows in every repository: